Foundations of Transaction Fee Mechanism Design

 To the best of our knowledge, all prior works~\cite{zoharfeemech,yaofeemech,functional-fee-market,roughgardeneip1559} fall short of achieving all three properties at the same time --- see Section~\ref{sec:related} for more detailed discussions on these prior works.
 The closest we have come to achieving all three properties is Ethereum's recent EIP-1559~\cite{eip1559} proposal.
 The very recent work of Roughgarden~\cite{roughgardeneip1559} showed that (a close variant of) EIP-1559 can achieve all three properties {\it assuming that the block size is infinite} (or more precisely, assuming that the base fee is set high enough such that the number of transactions willing to pay the base fee is upper bounded by the block size).
-However, when there is congestion, EIP-1559 acts like a first-price auction and therefore fails to satisfy UIC, i.e., strategic bidding could improve an individual user's utility.
+However, in practice, congestions do occur, e.g., when there is a peak in demand or when the mining power drops causing inter-block time to be longer~\cite{gapgame,bitcoininstability}.
+It is also well-understood that we cannot arbitrarily increase the block size since this would harm the security of the underlying consensus~\cite{backbone,pss17,rethinking-csf17}.
+Roughgarden~\cite{roughgardeneip1559,roughgardeneip1559-ec} argued that when there is congestion, EIP-1559 acts like a first-price auction and therefore fails to satisfy UIC, i.e., strategic bidding could improve an individual user's utility.

 \paragraph{\underline{Open question 1:}} With all these failed attempts, it is natural to ask: {\it is it actually feasible to have a ``dream'' transaction fee mechanism that satisfies all three properties simultaneously?} Is the community's lack of success so far due to a more fundamental mathematical impossibility?
 Roughgarden also raised this as a major open question in his recent work~\cite{roughgardeneip1559,roughgardeneip1559-ec}.